 See our video about how Career Power was developed:

 Volunteer Opportunity: The next project is to put Career Power online.
 We are looking for individuals or a game company willing to partner with for this and to co-develop more WIT-y games.
-Volunteer.
+Contact us to discuss ideas.

-Collaborating Colleagues: Thanks to my student team led by Chris Robeck as product manager along with Rebecca Annis and Xuan Zhang.
+Collaborating Colleagues: Thanks to my student team led by Chris Robeck as product manager along with Rebecca Annis, Xuan Zhang and Vichita Jienjitlert.
 Thanks to Bill Kules the supervising professor at University of Maryland for all his support.

 Next Steps: Career Power is ready to preorder.
 We are producing a few test copies now!
 Please sign up to be notified.
 And spread the word!

 Donate: Career Power is ready for production.
 To spread the word we’d like to use them at conferences.
 Help us raise funds to support this.
 Our goal is $5,000.
 Donate now.